 In addition, Dr. Kashani-Sabet has worked extensively on the histories of disease, science, and reproductive politics.
 She finished a book entitled, Conceiving Citizens: Women and the Politics of Motherhood in Iran (Oxford University Press, 2011), which received the 2012 book award from the Journal of Middle East Women’s Studies for outstanding scholarship in the field of Middle East gender studies. (http://jmews.org/about/amews-book-award/amews-book-awardees/).
 She has also published articles on disability, hygiene, humanism, and quarantines in the context of the Persianate world.

-She is also preparing a book on America's historical relationship with Iran and the Islamic world entitled, American Divines, Persian Diplomats: A History of US-Iranian Relations, 1833-1979 (under contract to Princeton University Press).
+Currently, she is preparing a book on America's historical relationship with Iran and the Islamic world entitled, Between Heroes and Hostages: A Cultural History of US-Iranian Relations (under contract to Princeton University Press).
 She has delivered numerous public presentations drawn from this research project.

 For media inquiries, please contact the Office of University Communications:

 Ms. Jacqueline Posey:

 - Roundtable -- Echoes: Iranian Uprisings and the Arab Spring: "Freedom Springs Eternal" in International Journal of Middle East Studies / Volume 44 / Issue 01